mbeddr/mps-platform-docs/src/doc/docs/patterns/user_experience.md

 Use notifications for non-critical events or situations that don't require immediate user action.
 For critical events or situations that require immediate user action, use an alternative UI element (such as a modal dialog box).
 Don't use notifications for feature advertisements!

 > - Never require users to click an object to determine if it is clickable.
-Users must be able to determine clickability by visual inspection alone.
+Users must be able to determine the clickability by visual inspection alone.

 > - Whenever possible, propose a solution so users can fix the problem.
 However, make sure the proposed solution is likely to solve the problem.
 Don't waste users' time by suggesting possible, but improbable, solutions.